teijatestaaja/example-test-automation-project/README.md

 - [Robocop](https://robocop.readthedocs.io/en/stable/) - for static code analysis
 - [Libtoc](https://github.com/amochin/robotframework-libtoc) - for keyword documentation

-# How to run tests and create documentation for keywords used in the project?
+# How to run tests and create documentation for keywords?

 Run tests headless, from root folder: